puvi034/ReactStarterKit/README.md

 This project also contains App.js[Project entry point configured in webpack.config.js], which displays 'Hello World' as Root Container for the
 React Projects.

+Webpack Dev server can be started with the below command. npm start [Webapck and Package.json files have configured to start the server with npm start command]